bakwaas-band-kar-smriti/bakwaas-band-kar-smriti/README.md

 - 💞️ I’m looking to collaborate in future
 - 📫 How to reach me - through my socials
 - 😄 Pronouns: her
-- ⚡ Fun fact: I have been a time traveller, teleporter, psychic, jailed and I'm 6 years older than my actual age since I was time travelling and couldn't find my portal back home since 6 years,(yk struggles) and I restarted my life back as a normal 18 year old. yup that's it ;)
+- ⚡ Fun fact: I have been a time traveller, teleporter, psychic, jailed and I'm 6 years older than my actual age since I was time travelling and couldn't find my portal back home since 6 years,(yk struggles) and I restarted my life back as a normal 18 year old.
+I'm quite popular as a space and time traveller among many big names and celebrities.
+Quite known for my magick!! yup that's it ;)

 <!---